heyi19931225/VVIT/README.md

   For the past decades, this theory has been advocated by many famous investors including Warrent Buffet, Laurence Tisch and Michael Larson, but whether their success is due to this theory or luck is up to further research and analysis.

+ A full description of our topic and how we are going to approach this topic can be found in the Project_proposal.pdf file.